-In May 2016, Beale joined Wasps for the 2016/17 season from the Waratahs.
-Following a lengthy injury, Beale made his first appearance for his new club against Connacht at the Ricoh Arena.
+In May 2016, Beale joined Wasps for the 2016/17 season and following a lengthy injury, Beale made his first appearance for his new club against Connacht at the Ricoh Arena.

-As of March 2020 he has played in three World Cups, played 92 Tests for the Wallabies and equaled Benn Robinson’s record of 148 Super Rugby matches for the Waratahs.
+He returned to the Waratahs after his stint in the Premiership.
+As of March 2020, he has played in three World Cups, played 92 Tests for the Wallabies and equalled Benn Robinson’s record of 148 Super Rugby matches for the Waratahs.

 |2009 - present|